-The organising Member State should make arrangements to ensure that sufficient resources are available for the arrest and investigation of criminal offences and that sufficient facility is available for custody and pre-trial detention.
-It is recommendable to plan for a worst-case scenario with larger quantities of perpetrators.
+The organising Member State should make arrangements to ensure that sufficient resources are available for the arrest and investigation of criminal offences and that sufficient facilities are available for custody and pre-trial detention.
+It is advisable to plan for a worst-case scenario with larger numbers of perpetrators.

-Accordingly, the law enforcement authorities should be geared to tackle a larger quantity of work and have the appropriate capacity to
+Accordingly, the law enforcement authorities should be geared to tackling a larger quantity of work and have the appropriate capacity to

-- make speedy decisions on the use of pre-trial detention, - make speedy decisions on investigation measures requiring a decision from a court of law, - try a larger number of criminal cases, - respond to legal requests from other States.
+- make speedy decisions on the use of pre-trial detention - make speedy decisions on investigation measures requiring a decision by a court of law - try a larger number of criminal cases - respond to legal requests from other States.